brandonjurado/Covid19Hack/README.md

 - _Catch problems:_ AppVeyor and TravisCI setups included by default, so your tests get run automatically on Windows and Unix.

-There’s also a <a href="https://vimeo.com/168648012">fantastic video</a> on how to structure your React.js apps with scalability in mind.
-It provides rationale for the majority of boilerplate's design decisions.

 <sub><i>Keywords: React.js, Redux, Hot Reloading, ESNext, Babel, react-router, Offline First, ServiceWorker, `styled-components`, redux-saga, FontFaceObserver</i></sub>

 ## Quick start